bharathramh92/AKSTraining-Basic-to-Pro/README-Advanced-to-Pro.md

     #Istio Ingress gateway with public or private IP
     kubectl get svc -n istio-system

+    #If Ingress Gateway installed with Public IP Address
+    #Launch Kiali on localhost as a background process
+    istioctl dashboard kial&

+    #If Ingress Gateway installed with Private IP Address
     #Need a Gateway to expose the Kiali service outside
     #Check Routing definitions
     #Replace <dns-name>